Bea-Taylor/ProbAI-notes/ProbAI_summary.md

 **Uncertainty**

-Frequentist approach provides confidence intervals.
+* Frequentist approach provides confidence intervals.

-**WHat guarantees can we use against dicriminatory bias?**
+**What guarantees can we use against dicriminatory bias?**

 * Look at calibration within groups.

 ### Transparency and explainability

 * explainability is required to ensure impartial decision making process
-* people have a right to know wy decisions were made for them.
+* people have a right to know why decisions were made for them.

-INCOMPLETE
-**Who is the target audience of explainability?**
+**Think about who is the target audience of explainability**
-* clinicians - need to ttrust the model
+* clinicians - need to be able to trust the model
 * patients - need to understand decisions
-* data scientists/developers ...
+* data scientists/developers
+* investors

-Traditionally use interpretable models, need to make an efoort to explain more complicated models. i.e. NN can be explainable models.
+Traditionally use interpretable models in healthcare situations.
+But maybe we should make more of an effort to explain more complicated models. i.e. NN can be explainable models.

 **How do we explain a model?**
 * Think about local (personal decision) based explanations vs. more global explanations
+* For example, when talking to a patient how can we explian the model in a way which is relevant to their experience?

 Paper on: [The next generation of medical decision support](https://pubmed.ncbi.nlm.nih.gov/33733193/)

-# Bayesian Neural Networks - 17/6/22

-### Bayesian Neural Networks 101
+# Bayesian Neural Networks - Bayesian Neural Networks 101 - Yingzhen Li
+Lecture slides are [here](https://github.com/probabilisticai/probai-2022/blob/main/day_5/5_yingzhen/ProbAI2022_vi_bnn_tutorial.pdf).
+And lecturers notes are [here](https://github.com/probabilisticai/probai-2022/blob/main/day_5/5_yingzhen/notes.pdf).

 Bayesian solution:
 * Put a prior $p(\theta)$ on network parameters $\theta$, e.g. gaussian prior